Irreducible lattices fibring over the circle: Lattices in symmetric spaces and Salvetti complexes

 \subsection{From a 4-valent tree to a Salvetti complex}

 The following proposition is step two of our scheme.
 It is a special case of a more general construction (see~\cite[Theorem~7.4]{Hughes2021a}).
-Note that this result was known to Jingyin Huang in the case that $H$ is the automorphism group of a $3$-regular tree \cite[Theorem~9.5]{Huang2018}.
+Note that this result was known to Jingyin Huang in the case that $H$ is the automorphism group of a $3$-regular tree \cite[Theorem~9.5]{Huang2018} and a related construction has appeard in the work of Camille Horbez and Jingyin Huang \cite[Proposition~4.6]{HorbezHuang2022}.

-\begin{prop} Let $L$ be a flag complex on $m\geq 3$ vertices such that there are $2$ vertices $u,w$ not joined by an edge and such that $L$ is not a non-trivial join.
+\begin{prop} Let $L$ be a flag complex on $m\geq 3$ vertices such that there are $2$ vertices labelled $a$ and $b$ not joined by an edge and such that $L$ is not a non-trivial join.
 Let $H$ be a non-discrete isometry group of a proper irreducible cocompact minimal $\CAT(0)$ space admitting a uniform lattice.
-Let $\Gamma\leqslant H\times T_4$ be an irreducible uniform lattice preserving the standard labelling of $\calt_4$.
-Then, there exists an irreducible uniform lattice $\Gamma_L$ in $H\times S_L$. \end{prop}
+Let $\Gamma\leqslant H\times T_4$ be an irreducible uniform lattice preserving the standard labelling $\{a,b\}$ of $\calt_4$.
+Then, there exists an irreducible uniform lattice $\Gamma_L$ in $H\times S_L$ which preserves the standard labelling for all edges of $\widetilde X_L$ and the standard orientation on $\widetilde X_L$ except for edges labelled $a$ or $b$. \end{prop}